 One of the Turkish men was shouting and slamming the car door on the legs of the German driver who was trying to climb out of his car to see what he’d done.
 When the driver finally managed to leave the car, the Turkish man punched the driver and the driver was too paralyzed with guilt to retaliate.
 The other Turkish man was kicking dents in the passenger side of the car while the women wailed.
 The little girl remained where the car had left her, not dead but perhaps in shock.
 A Krankenwagen happened to be nearby when the screaming began and its beautiful blue lights flashed in their silence as the Krankenwagen attempted to negotiate a path across the crowded sidewalk toward the gas station.
 Driving away from the scene, Romy and I stared into the rearview and Romy said what a night.

 Not one half of a mile from the Aral station, up Oranienstrasse, a Turkish family crossed the street in front of us, father first.
 The rearmost child in black pants and dark jacket fell on his belly as they crossed.
-Romy slammed on her breaks.
+Romy slammed on her brakes.
 We couldn’t stop laughing.
 I said I don’t think we should risk trying to go to Prague considering how things are going and I wiped tears from my eyes and Romy wiped tears from her eyes and said well, where shall we go?

 Romy told me a story.